 Dental issues may be common, but for the most part, preserving your healthy, natural teeth is often as simple as sticking to good hygiene and visiting your dentist regularly.
+This goes for you care of implants also.
 As dental issues develop, however, that process can become more complicated, especially if you have a restoration placed on one or more of your teeth.
 In the case of tooth loss, one of the biggest benefits of replacing it with a dental implant is that implant restoration closely mimics your natural tooth, complete with a root and all.
 In addition to the benefits this provides your long-term oral health, it also means that you don’t have to make drastic changes to your hygiene routine to effectively care for your dental implant.

 Just because you’ve replaced a lost tooth with a lifelike dental implant doesn’t mean that your smile will forever be safe from further complications.
+It is important to learn to properly care for implants.
 Preventing more dental issues from developing and ensuring your implant’s success still requires a consistently good hygiene routine.
 The good thing about dental implant restorations, which are supported by posts that are inserted into your jawbone (like teeth roots), is that you can effectively care for them just as you do your teeth—by brushing at least twice a day and flossing at least once.
 This will keep your teeth and implant restoration clean and free of harmful oral bacteria, which form plaque to stick to your teeth and gums.

 The Issues that Could Threaten Your Implants